-It is very important to be able to identify when a sales prospect is qualified and worth spending valuable time with.
-Having this skill will enable you to determine if a prospect has a low probability of moving forward and if you are able to clearly see that, you will be able to prevent yourself from wasting valuable time with bad sales prospects.
+Being able to qualify a sales prospect is a critical skill for being a successful salesperson.
+This skill will enable you to determine if a prospect has a low probability of moving forward, and if you can clearly see that, you will be able to prevent yourself from wasting valuable time with bad sales prospects.

-To improve your ability to identify whether a sales prospect is likely to buy from you or not, you can try to look for 4 different qualities.
+To improve your ability to identify whether a sales prospect is likely to buy from you, you can try looking for four different qualities.

 1. Need to Purchase

-The first thing to look for is does the sales prospect truly need what you have to sell or is it more of a want.
-For example, we all would love to get a new car almost at any point in our lives and that means that we always “want” a new car.
+The first thing to look for is whether the sales prospect truly needs what you have to sell or whether it is more of a want.
+For example, we all would love to get a new car at some point in our lives, which means that we always “want” a new car.

 But there are only certain times when we “need” a new car.
-This is when our current vehicle reaches a certain age or level of use to a point where it is not performing at an acceptable level.
+This is when our current vehicle reaches a certain age or level of use and is not performing at an acceptable level.

-It is not to say that you cannot sell to someone where their interest is based more on a want than a need.
-Just as there are many people that buy a new car when it is more that they want it than truly need a new car.
+It is not to say that you cannot sell to someone whose interest is based more on a want than a need.
+Just as many people buy a new car when it is more that they want it than truly need a new car.

 But when you are able to easily identify whether the interest you are observing is tied to a need or it is more of a want, you will improve your ability to determine how likely the prospect is to purchase from you.